Sternocleidomastoid muscle (SCM)

 Caution

-Palpate the C1 transverse process gently since this area may be quite tender.
+Palpate the C1 transverse process gently since this area may be quite tender4.

 Now we can begin palpating the SCM.

-• Since the mastoid process is the insertion of the SCM, you should be able to palpate the thicker proximal part of the muscle.
+• Since the mastoid process is the insertion of the SCM, you should be able to palpate the thicker proximal part of the muscle4.

-• Place your index finger on the medial border, your ring (4th) finger on the lateral border, and your middle (3rd) finger on the muscle belly.
-Follow the SCM anterior and inferiorly to its origin on the manubrium and the clavicle.
+• Place your index finger on the medial border, your ring (4th) finger on the lateral border, and your middle (3rd) finger on the muscle belly4.
+Follow the SCM anterior and inferiorly to its origin on the manubrium and the clavicle4.

-Now that we have found and traced the muscle belly, we need to differentiate between the sternal and clavicular heads of the SCM The sternal head is said to be “thin” and “cord-like” near the origin at the manubrium.
-The clavicular head is described as “broad” and “flat” at its origin on the clavicle.
+Now that we have found and traced the muscle belly, we need to differentiate between the sternal and clavicular heads of the SCM The sternal head is said to be “thin” and “cord-like” near the origin at the manubrium4.
+The clavicular head is described as “broad” and “flat” at its origin on the clavicle4.

-Move the head into extension and cervical contralateral rotation to help differentiate between the sternal head and clavicular head.
+Move the head into extension and cervical contralateral rotation to help differentiate between the sternal head and clavicular head4.

 Note